parvathy-lal/Project1/README.md

 ### **Alert_On_Fall.py**
 Here comes our exact target.
-We have tried to send alert on the occuring of anomalies in body poses like sudden fall.

-For fall detection, we find out the boundaries first and marked it as a rectangle.
-When the boundary values get changed, it will detect the falling.
-Boundaries will be started showing as a red rectangle.
+We tried to send an alert on the occuring of sudden fall.
+For fall detection, we find out the boundaries and marked it as a green rectangle.
+When the boundary values get changed, it will detect the falling and boundaries will be started showing as a red rectangle.

 ```
 x, y, w, h = cv2.boundingRect(cnt)